-In this series of blog posts, TIK founder Karen reminisces about her favorite culinary vacations and some of her memories associated with them!
-To start, Karen looks back at the beginning of the The International Kitchen and a program that continues to be a top-seller — and favorite of our clients — even today.
+In this blog post, TIK founder Karen reminisces about her favorite culinary vacations and some of her memories associated with them!
+To start, Karen looks back at the beginning of the The International Kitchen.

 “One of my first partnerships when I began The International Kitchen in 1994,” Karen “was with Chef Claudio.
 At that time, he didn’t speak a word of English and had never ventured outside of his hometown of Figline Valdarno (population approx. 17,000).

 “But I knew I had found a great chef!
 In the years we worked together, Claudio not only learned English, but ventured into the world far and wide.
 He has been to the U.S. numerous times and has competed in many international competitions in Europe.”

 Back when she started The International Kitchen, people thought Karen was crazy to imagine that travelers would want to do cooking classes during their vacation.
 Even the chefs were doubtful that it was an idea that would take hold.
 Of course, culinary tourism and cooking vacations continued to gain popularity in the decades since.

 Although Chef Claudio no longer teaches our clients during our cooking vacations, he still runs his restaurant outside of Figline Valdarno, where he has his orchards and kitchen gardens.